-Management considers risks and opportunities at all levels of decision-making.
-The Corporation's performance is influenced by many factors including competitive pressures, economic conditions, volatility of fish deliveries and conditions in the markets where we sell.
+Management considers risks and opportunities at all levels of decisionmaking.
+The Corporation's performance is influenced by many factors including competitive pressures, economic conditions, volatility of fish deliveries and conditions in the markets where we sell our products.
 Also, as a Crown corporation governed under a legislative framework, Freshwater's performance could be impacted by changes to shareholder objectives or directions given by governing bodies.
-Under the guidance of the Board of Directors and the Audit and Risk Committee, the Corporation's risk management process is managed by the senior leadership team.
+Under the guidance of the Board of Directors and the Audit and Risk Committee, the senior leadership team manages the Corporation's risk management process.
 It focuses on the identification and management of the key risks that could impact the achievement of Freshwater's strategic objectives.
 As part of its oversight process, the Board reviews Freshwater's risk profile on a quarterly basis and actively contributes to the risk management process.